chef-boneyard/chef-dk/POLICYFILE_README.md

 determine the correct set.
 Moving this computation to the workstation and running it less frequently makes Chef Server more efficient.

+### Where Does the Policyfile Live?

+At the moment, we see three main ways to organize your Policyfiles:

+* Store the Policyfile and related cookbooks in the same repository as the application you're deploying.
+If you're deploying custom applications written in-house and your software developers are comfortable working with Chef, you can put the Policyfile in the same repo as the application's source code and version everything together.
+* Store the Policyfile with a cookbook.
+If you're following the single cookbook per repo workflow, you can include the Policyfile in the highest-level cookbook's (i.e., the cookbook ultimately responsible for deploying a server's primary application) repository.
+* Store all of your Policyfiles in a single directory.
+This is likely to be the most common way to use Policyfiles with the monolithic cookbook repo workflow.
+There are still some details to be worked out for this case.

 ### Am I Going to be Forced to Use This?

 This change will be rolled out by adding new functionality to Chef